modxorg/Docs/en/building-sites/settings/index.md

 ```

  We encourage you to right-click an existing system setting and choose to "Update System Setting" to get an idea of how this works.

-## Using System Settings in your Code

- Frequently, you'll want to be able to retrieve the values for your system settings in your Snippets or Plugins.
-There's more information [on this page](_legacy/administering-your-site/settings "Settings").

 ### Getting a System Setting (programmatically)